 Unless you’re a hopeless gadget jockey, the latest bells and whistles on new tablet computers and smartphones aren’t reason enough to reach for a purchase order.
+Only when you see where large-screen tablets and ultra-portable phones fit best with your business operations is it really time to invest in mobile computing devices.

 Start by exploring whether mobile computing devices can improve supply-chain efficiency by helping the company react to problems or opportunities more quickly.